-In addition to, and not exclusive of, the grievance procedures noted above and detailed below, faculty members may direct complaints of unlawful discrimination to the Vanderbilt Equal Employment Opportunity Office.
+In addition to, and not exclusive of, the grievance procedures noted above and detailed below, faculty bers may direct complaints of discrimination, harassment, or retaliation in violation of Vanderbilt's iscrimination or Sexual Misconduct policies (including those that are subject to the Formal Grievance Protocol) to the Title IX Office or the Vanderbilt Equal Opportunity and Access Office, as appropriate.
 Use of the grievance procedures is not mutually exclusive with the filing of a civil action, although faculty members are encouraged to attempt to resolve grievances internally whenever possible.